Updated: Jul 10

 Delivery Drivers: $5-10, this includes the people who drop off your cake, flowers, rentals etc.

 Other service providers, while not reliant on gratuities, certainly appreciate them.
-If you have found that your vendors were particularly helpful during planning, or who went above and beyond to make sure your special day was everything you dreamed.
+If you have found that your vendors were particularly helpful during planning, or who went above and beyond to make sure your special day was everything you dreamed you may want to consider the following:

 Wedding planner/coordinator: 15-20% of the cost of the service